gwenknight/gwenknight.github.io/_pages/overview.md

 ### Tackling antibiotic resistance in UK hospitals

 I believe mathematical modelling has a key place in informing and guiding interventions for antibiotic reistance and infection control in hospitals.
 By developing models, fit to hospital data, new interventions as well as hypotheses about resistance development can be developed.
 I work closely with a number of UK hospitals to align my research questions with clinical need and parametrise them as far as possible with existing clinical data.
+Currently, I am working on SNP cut-offs for MRSA isolates for genome screening in hospitals and transmission differentials between hospital wards.

 Carbapenem resistance is a growing problem across the UK, with increasing numbers of proportions of infections being reported as resistant to this last line antibiotic.
 My MRC fellowship aims to explore the reasons for the variation in carbapenem resistance across